ibarakaiev/fireside/README.md

 # Fireside

-Fireside is a (yet unreleased) Elixir library to install and maintain self-contained application logic in your existing Elixir application with smart code generation and Abstract Syntax Tree (AST) hashing.
+Fireside is an Elixir library to install and maintain self-contained application logic in your existing Elixir application with smart code generation and Abstract Syntax Tree (AST) hashing.
-Since the project is currently unreleased, its core functionality may change unexpectedly.
+Since the project is still in its early stages, its core functionality may change unexpectedly.
 It uses [Igniter](https://hexdocs.pm/igniter) under the hood to orchestrate code generation and modifications, which means that it's possible to hook into it and add advanced generation steps such as adding configuration to `config/config.exs`, adding a new child to the